 Why do we do it?

-The last festival attracted more than 27,000 attendees and more than 250 volunteers and has allowed us to not only celebrate San Diego’s diversity, but also expand the scope of our revitalization efforts within the Little Saigon District of San Diego.
+The last festival attracted more than 27,000 attendees and more than 250 volunteers.
+It has allowed us to not only celebrate San Diego’s diversity, but also expand the scope of our revitalization efforts within the Little Saigon District of San Diego.
 For example, the previous SD Lunar New Year festivals have contributed directly to the following community benefits:

 2015 – Through a series of public (community) forums and workshops, the Little Saigon District 10 Years Vision Plan is the collaboration of expectations and future vision that business owners, residences, and community’s leaders hope to achieve for the District.

-2016 – The implementation of first projects from the 10 Years Vision Plan: Little Saigon Heritage Flag Pole.
-Although this is still underway; however, signification progress has been made such as the completion of the engineering planning and design of the LS Heritage Flag Pole, and the application process of the use permit.
+2016 – The implementation of the first projects from the 10 Years Vision Plan: Little Saigon Heritage Flag Pole.
+Although this is still underway, significant progress has been made, such as the completion of the engineering, planning, and design of the LS Heritage Flag Pole, and the application process of the use permit.

-2017 – The produced and installation of cultural banners and 8 custom-build branding trash cans to simultaneously brand the district and promote environmental responsibility.
+2017 – The production and installation of cultural banners and 8 custom-built branding trash cans to simultaneously brand the district and promote environmental responsibility.

-2018 – 2 Cultural Landmark sign on Interstate 15 freeway – the latest effort to brand the Little Saigon Cultural and Commercial District in City Heights as a destination
+2018 – 2 Cultural Landmark signs on Interstate 15 freeway – the latest effort to brand the Little Saigon Cultural and Commercial District in City Heights as a destination

 Other events hosted by our organization included the Mid-Autumn Festival, the Little Saigon Business Owners VIP Mixer, and the Fall of Saigon Commemoration.
 Additionally, we collaborated with District 9 and Business Improvement Districts (BID) to host El Cajon Boulevard Tours featuring the Little Saigon District and attracted more board members to strengthen our partnership with other organizations within and surrounding the district.

-Looking toward the New Year, we have several on-going projects besides the Lunar New Year Festival which include the Heritage Flag Pole, more branded trash cans, and at least one monument erected within the district boundaries.
-As usual, we will be especially focused on the civic engagement and social services emphasize promoting entrepreneurship and financial responsibility on linguistically isolated individuals.
+Looking towards the New Year, we have several ongoing projects besides the Lunar New Year Festival, which include the Heritage Flag Pole, more branded trash cans, and at least one monument erected within the district boundaries.
+As usual, we will be especially focused on the civic engagement and social services promoting entrepreneurship and financial responsibility on linguistically-isolated individuals.